Amy Turner (rugby, born March 1984): Rugby league

 In 2019, Turner returned to rugby league, playing for the Wests Panthers.
 In May 2019, she represented South East Queensland at the Women's National Championships.
 On 21 June 2019, she made her State of Origin debut for Queensland, coming off the bench in a 4–14 loss to New South Wales.

 On 4 July 2019, she signed with the Brisbane Broncos NRL Women's Premiership team.
 In Round 1 of the 2019 NRL Women's season, she made her debut for the Broncos in a 14–4 win over the St George Illawarra Dragons.
 On 6 October 2019, she started at in the Broncos' 30–6 Grand Final win over the Dragons.

 In 2020, Turner missed the entire season due the birth of her second child.

+On 8 October 2003 she made a try scoring debut for NZ Māori in the 46-0 win over Cook Islands in North Harbour Stadium, Auckland.

-On 20 February 2021, Turner represented the Māori All Stars, scoring a try in their 24–0 win over the Indigenous All Stars.
+On 20 February 2021, Turner again represented the Māori All Stars, scoring a try in their 24–0 win over the Indigenous All Stars.